avarexai/avarex/docs/whitepaper.md

 ## Token Model (Draft)

-If launched, $AVX will be used for:
+If launched, $AVAREX will be used for:

 - Agent rewards
 - Governance of logic filters